MemoriLabs/python-sdk/README.md

 Memories are tracked at several different levels:

-- parent: think person, place, or thing; like a user
+- entity: think person, place, or thing; like a user
 - process: think your agent, LLM interaction or program
-- session: the current interactions between the parent, process and the LLM
+- session: the current interactions between the entity, process and the LLM

 Memori's Advanced Augmentation enhances memories at each of these levels with: